Istanbul Food Guide

 7. Fahri Usta

-Almost next door to the Grand Bazaar, this cozy spot serves hearty, healthy, and price-conscious food.
-If you can navigate the narrow streets, you will find a mountain of rice, colorful vegetables, succulent meat, and what may be the most delicious beans you’ve ever tasted.
+Almost next door to the Grand Bazaar, this cozy spot serves hearty, healthy, price-conscious food.
+Navigate the narrow streets and you will find a mountain of rice, colorful vegetables, succulent meat, and what may be the most delicious beans you have ever tasted.

-The very definition of a ‘hidden gem,’ it may be difficult to find Fahri Usta even with a map or a satnav.
-However, this place is so famous amongst the locals that any shopkeeper will be happy to guide you in the right direction.
-Further, this place is so small, and the price so reasonable, that you may have to wait for a table.
-You may even need to share a table that makes this place wonderful to meet locals and practice your Turkish.
+Fahri Usta can be hard to find even with a map or a satnav.
+The place is so well known among locals, though, that any shopkeeper will happily point you the right way.
+It is also small enough, and the prices reasonable enough, that you may wait for a table or end up sharing one.
+That makes it a wonderful spot to meet locals and practice your Turkish.

 Address: Taya Hatun, Aynacılar Sk.
 No:36, 34126 Fatih/İstanbul